ShikharSingh226/SpingBootDataRestAPI/README.md

 # SpingBootDataRestAPI

-This Rest API is buid using Spring framework and Springboot
+This Rest API is build using Spring framework and Springboot